mustafam1h/CLT_Flight_Delays/Readme.txt

 <body>
-<bold>As an initiative for Study group sg_egypt in bertelsmanndatatrack to build some small projects to enforce learning concepts in statisics and python</bold>
+<strong>As an initiative for Study group sg_egypt in bertelsmanndatatrack to build some small projects to enforce learning concepts in statisics and python</strong>

 Steps
 <ul>